GeneDer/coding-challenge/README.md

 This challenge requires you to:

 Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
-You will thus be doing a calcuation of the average degree over 60 second sliding windows.
+You will thus be calculating the average degree over 60 second sliding windows.

 Here, we have to define a few concepts (though there will be examples below to clarify):